 Ordway Music Theater

 In the words of the Star Tribune, “Renée Fleming is a true diva du jour.
 Her sumptuous soprano, dazzling technique and glamorous persona make her the complete package.”
 No wonder, then, that this multiple Grammy Award winner has performed in such an extraordinary range of venues, from the balcony of Buckingham Palace to the Super Bowl, President Obama’s inauguration to the 2008 Olympics in Beijing—as well as the most prestigious concert halls and opera stages in the world.
 With an extraordinary multimedia presence unique among contemporary opera singers, Fleming has made a unique and indelible mark as one of our generation’s most respected and renowned vocalists and performers, both on the stage and off.
 In addition to her live performances, Fleming has also hosted and appeared in a wide variety of television and radio broadcasts, including the Metropolitan Opera’s Live in HD series, Live from Lincoln Center and the Twin Cities’ own A Prairie Home Companion.
-Having previously graced The Schubert Club stage in 2001, 2005, and 2010, we are once again delighted to present soprano Renée Fleming—for just a single night —as she opens the 2016-2017 International Artist Series.Learn More Subscribe
+Having previously graced the Schubert Club stage in 2001, 2005, and 2010, we are once again delighted to present soprano Renée Fleming—for just a single night —as she opens the 2016-2017 International Artist Series.Learn More Purchase Tickets Subscribe

 Tuesday, November 29, 2016, 7:30pm & Thursday, December 1, 2016, 10:30am